vrepetskyi/put-ai-rob-1/README.md

 robshare center-of-shanks

 # Check whether the package has been moved
-# You will see that it is a symlink to
+# You will see that now it is a symlink
-# /solutions/7/center-of-shanks now
+# to /solutions/7/center-of-shanks
 ls -l

 # Later when you want to restore the package
-# you will run the same robshare command,
-# and the center-of-shanks symlink will
+# run the same command and the center-of-shanks
-# appear in you current directory
+# symlink will appear in your current directory

 # The robshare script supports complex
 # absolute and relative paths as well